shelter pets in need

 Each order helps pets in need

 People can be allergic to rabbits, even if they are not allergic to dogs and cats.
-People can also be allergic to hay, a rabbit’s primary food.
+People can also be allergic to grass hay, a rabbit’s diet or primary food.
 Before getting a bunny, make sure no one in the home is allergic.
 Visit an allergist or a home where rabbits live to see how you react to being around rabbits.

 If you’re considering getting just one rabbit, be aware that rabbit experts recommend getting two.
 Rabbits are social animals who get lonely without a bunny companion.
 The best combination is male and female, because rabbits bond for life.

 Rabbits can be injured (or even killed) by being held improperly, a common problem with young kids.
 Rabbits don’t always like to be held and cuddled, especially as they grow older, which may disappoint younger kids.

 Some dogs have a stronger predatory instinct than others, so keep this in mind when thinking about getting a house rabbit.
-Cats and rabbits can live very comfortably together.
+House cats and rabbits can live very comfortably together.
 Consider introducing a larger, adult rabbit into a home with a cat, rather than a baby bunny.

 They need more food and space and can be harder to handle than smaller rabbits.
 The “mini” rabbit breeds can weigh as little as 4 pounds.
 Small rabbits require delicate handling and some may nip more than larger rabbits.
 Fluffy rabbits like angoras are adorable, but they can require daily grooming.